Hawkesbury City Council is required to ensure that appropriate fire safety standards exist in all buildings.

 Clause 182 of the Regulation requires the owner of a building maintain each essential fire safety measure in that building in accordance with relevant standards of performance, and those standards are usually nominated in a Fire Safety Schedule.
 A Fire Safety Schedule will most likely have been issued by Council or an accredited certifier under a previous development consent, construction certificate or complying development certificate.
 It is also a requirement that it be attached to any previous fire safety order that may have been issued upon that property.

-The Regulation places are the ultimate responsibility for the maintenance of fire safety measures with the building owner.
+The Regulation places the ultimate responsibility for the maintenance of fire safety measures with the building owner.

 Apart from legal requirements, other vital reasons for maintaining fire safety measures include: